wlodarcd-capgemini/awstraining-backend/README.md

 }
 ```

-Spring will automatically load this JSON to the Spring container and user **userEMEATest** with password **welt** will be
+Spring will automatically load this JSON to the Spring container at the application start up and user **userEMEATest**
-available for basic auth during application execution in EMEA TEST environment.
+with password **welt** will be available for basic auth during application execution in EMEA TEST environment.

 ## Build & Deploy to Fargate
 When you are done with setting up the infrastructure, please go to your fork repository, open **Actions** tab and run